Bonnie Guitar

-Bonnie Buckingham (March 25, 1923 – January 13, 2019), better known as Bonnie Guitar, was an American singer, musician, producer, and businesswoman.
-She was best known for her 1957 country-pop crossover hit "Dark Moon".
+Bonnie Buckingham (March 25, 1923 – January 12, 2019), better known as Bonnie Guitar, was an American singer, musician, producer, and businesswoman.
+She was best known for her 1957 song, "Dark Moon", which was a country-pop crossover hit.
 She became one of the first female country music singers to have hit songs cross over from the country charts to the pop charts.

 She co-founded the record company Dolton Records in the late 1950s, that launched the careers of The Fleetwoods and The Ventures.
 In 1960, she left Dolton and became part owner of Jerden Records.

 Early life and rise to fame

 Born in 1923 in Seattle, Washington, United States, to John and Doris Buckingham, Bonnie was initially raised in Redondo Beach along Puget Sound.
 Later, the family (including her five siblings) moved inland to a farm just outside the rural town of Auburn.
 She began performing at age 16, having taken up playing the guitar as a teenager, which led to her stage name, Bonnie Guitar.
 She later started songwriting.